Oliver Sacks: Early life and education

 Oliver Wolf Sacks was born in Cricklewood, London, England, the youngest of four children born to Jewish parents: Samuel Sacks, a Lithuanian Jewish doctor (died June 1990), and Muriel Elsie Landau, one of the first female surgeons in England (died 1972), who was one of 18 siblings.
 She would sometimes bring home deformed fetuses from work, where she would dissect them with her son as a way for him to learn about human anatomy.
-Sacks had an extremely large extended family of eminent scientists, physicians and other notable people, including the director and writer Jonathan Lynn and first cousins the Israeli statesman Abba Eban and the Nobel Laureate Robert Aumann.
+Sacks had an extremely large extended family of eminent scientists, physicians and other notable people, and he was first cousins with Nobel Laureate Robert Aumann and the Israeli statesman Abba Eban, through whom he was also related to the British director Jonathan Lynn.
 (Note: Although it has been said that Sacks was a cousin of the former Chief Rabbi of the United Kingdom Jonathan Sacks, Baron Sacks, the two were not related.
 This confusion may be due to an obituary written by Oliver Sacks's nephew Jonathan Sacks.)

 In December 1939, when Sacks was six years old, he and his older brother Michael were evacuated from London to escape the Blitz, and sent to a boarding school in the English Midlands where he remained until 1943.
 Unknown to his family, at the school, he and his brother Michael "subsisted on meager rations of turnips and beetroot and suffered cruel punishments at the hands of a sadistic headmaster."
 This is detailed in his first autobiography, Uncle Tungsten: Memories of a Chemical Boyhood.
 Beginning with his return home at the age of 10, under his Uncle Dave's tutelage, he became an intensely focused amateur chemist.
 Later, he attended St Paul's School in London, where he developed lifelong friendships with Jonathan Miller and Eric Korn.